-One of the most attractive places in the Cidade Maravilhosa (Marvelous City) – the nickname of Rio de Janeiro – is undouptedly the Sugarloaf Mountain.
+One of the most attractive places in the Cidade Maravilhosa (Marvelous City) – nickname of Rio de Janeiro – is undoubtedly the Sugarloaf Mountain.
 With its height of 396m, the Sugarloaf Mountain is located at the edge of the Guanabara Bay and together with the statue Christ the Redeemer on the Corcovado one of the city’s landmarks.
 The Sugarloaf Mountain is located on the peninsula Urca, and thus, in the South of Rio de Janeiro like the Copacabana.

-Of course the Sugarloaf Mountain was on our list on our journey through the South of Brazil.
+Of course, the Sugarloaf Mountain was on our list on our journey through the South of Brazil.